tldr-pages/tldr/pages/common/brew.md

 `brew upgrade {{formula}}`

-- Fetch the newest version of Homebrew and of all formulae and casks from GitHub:
+- Fetch the newest version of Homebrew and of all formulae and casks from the Homebrew source repository:

 `brew update`